 HMRC - CH82371 - Example - Losses - No Reasonable Prospect Of Use

 You must check the date from which these rules apply for the tax or duty you are dealing with.
-See CH81011 for full details.
+See You must check the date from which these rules apply for the tax or duty you are dealing with.
+See for full details.

 Unused wrongly recorded losses would normally be available to reduce liability arising on future income profits or gains, see CH82370.